wazzupope/portfolio/README.md

 Light and dark theme with gray as background for dark mode and text for light mode, crimson as accent color?

 To Do:
-useClickAway from react-use to close nav when clicking outside of that element Dial in header logo and contact section image sizing Edit text content
+figure out why images in contact.jsx file are not deploying to netlify useClickAway from react-use to close nav when clicking outside of that element Dial in header logo and contact section image sizing Edit text content